dsmiller95/CentairInterview/README.md

 > console.log(i === j);
 > ```

 The code outputs "true false" .
-This is because the first check will attempt to cast both i and j into compatable types, and then check for equality. in this case i would get cast into a string, "0", making it equal to j.
+This is because the first check will attempt to cast both i and j into compatible types, and then check for equality. in this case i would get cast into a string, "0", making it equal to j.
 In the second check, type casting is disabled and the code checks for both the same type and the same data.

 ---
 ###Question 8: